Guys and gals, I cannot wait for you to try my Creamy Vegan Mushroom Stroganoff!

 I’ve made this recipe with several different combinations, but most recently, I used this combination.

-Leeks are relatives of onions, but are milder and more delicate in flavor.
+Relatives of onions but milder and more delicate in flavor.
 I often opt for leeks over onions in mushroom recipes because the combination of the slightly sweet leeks and earthy, bold, nutty mushrooms is just delightful.

 An ingredient traditionally used in Stroganoff, it brings a lot of savory depth of flavor.
 It’s also a bit vinegary, and that helps enhance and balance rich meaty dishes.